 Don’t Delete Art (DDA) is a project drawing attention to the damage done when art is censored in online environments.
-We are a collaboration of artist-activists and human rights organizations advocating for greater protection of artistic expression across platforms.

 This week’s featured artist from the DDA Gallery of Art Censored Online: